SkidderMC/FDPClient/README.md

 @XiGuaHanHan(Wlenk) | Got Exams

 To be continued...
-Thanking them for their contributions.
+Thanking them for their amazing contributions.